-How to Get Free Stock Photos (Quick Guide)- Summary
+How to Get Free Pitch Deck Stock Photos (Quick Guide) – Summary

-- Why do we need photos for a pitch?
+- Why do we need free pitch deck stock photos?

 - What is a Stock Photo?